EinsteinToolkit/www.cactuscode.org/media/news/SidneyFernbach06/index.md

 investigation of complex problems in physics, particularly focusing on modeling black hole collisions.

-Seidel\'s successful work in numerical relativity, the mathematical investigation of relativity through the solution of Einstein\'s equations, has been aided by technologies and methods developed by Seidel and his teams of researchers throughout the past several years.
+Seidel's successful work in numerical relativity, the mathematical investigation of relativity through the solution of Einstein's equations, has been aided by technologies and methods developed by Seidel and his teams of researchers throughout the past several years.